 For people with blepharitis and other conditions that cause eyelid inflammation that blocks the flow of oil to the eye, frequent and gentle eyelid washing may help.
 To wash your eyelids:

 Further study is needed, but some alternative medicine approaches may help relieve your dry eye symptoms.
-Discuss the benefits and risks with your doctor.
+Discuss the benefits and risks with your eye care specialist.

 Preparing for an appointment

-You're likely to start by seeing your family doctor.
-He or she may then refer you to an eye specialist (ophthalmologist).
+You're likely to start by seeing your family health care provider.
+Your provider may then refer you to an eye specialist (ophthalmologist).
 Because appointments can be brief, it's a good idea to be well prepared for your appointment.

 What you can do

-Is a generic drug available for the medicine you're prescribing me?
+- Is a generic medicine available for the medicine you're prescribing me?

 Don't hesitate to ask additional questions that may occur to you during your appointment.